Shimun VIII Yohannan Sulaqa: Life

-On February 20, 1553, Yohannan Sulaqa made a profession of faith in front of the Pope.
+On February 20, 1553, Yohannan Sulaqa made a profession of faith before the Pope.
 On April 9, 1553, he was consecrated as bishop in St. Peter's Basilica in Rome by Cardinal John Álvarez y Alva de Toledo, OP (1488–1557) (or by the pope himself according other sources).
 Sulaqa's appointment as patriarch was ratified by the papal bull entitled "Divina disponente clementia".
 In the course of the papal consistory held on April 28, 1553, Sulaqa received the pallium, i.e., the sign of his patriarchal authority, from the hands of the pope.

-He took the regnal name Shimun (VIII), a name adopted by all his successors, except his immediate successor, until the late 20th century.
-The successors of Shimun VII all took the name Eliya.
+He took the regnal name Shimʿun, adopted by all his successors except his immediate successor until the late 20th century.
+The successors of Shimʿun VII all took the name Eliya.

-Yohannan Sulaqa traveled back via Constantinople to the northern town of Amid (modern Diyarbakır), where he arrived on November 12, 1553, and established his See.
-He was accompanied by the bishop Ambrose Buttigeg, OP († 1558), a powerful Maltese clergyman, who was specially appointed as "Nuncio for Mosul".
+Yohannan Sulaqa traveled back via Constantinople to the northern town of Amid (now Diyarbakır), where he arrived on November 12, 1553, and established his See.
+He was accompanied by the bishop Ambrose Buttigeg, OP († 1558), a powerful Maltese clergyman, who was specially appointed as "Nuncio for Mosul."

-However, in January 1555 he was summoned, imprisoned for many months, tortured and executed, probably by drowning, by the local pasha of Amadiya instigated by the partisans of Shimun VII.
+However, in January 1555, he was summoned, imprisoned for many months, tortured, and executed, probably by drowning, by the local pasha of Amadiya instigated by the partisans of Shimun VII.
 He had just ordained five metropolitans as the basis of a new church structure.
-In the Catholic Church, he is often considered a martyr, but has not been officially declared such by inclusion of his name in the Roman Martyrology.
+In the Catholic Church, he is often considered a martyr but has not been officially declared such by the inclusion of his name in the Roman Martyrology.

 Sulaqa's brother, Joseph Mar (Sulaqa) of India, held the office from 1556 to 1569 of Metropolitan of the Saint Thomas Christians in South India.